 The Planned scenario incorporates all existing capacity, as well as all capacity expected to come into service.
 Approximately 178 MW of new generation capacity is expected to connect to Ontario's grid over this Outlook period.

 Figure 4-4 shows RAR levels under the Planned scenario.
-As in the Firm scenario, reserves fall below requirements for four weeks in 2023 under normal weather conditions.
+Reserves fall below requirements for five weeks in 2023 under normal weather conditions.
 Under the extreme weather scenario, reserves fall short for nine weeks in the summer of 2023.
-These shortfalls are expected to be resolved through outage rescheduling.